Release notes

 Added: New template

-Organizations can use templates for algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the "Text Analysis" algorithm (from ZyLAB eDiscovery & Compliance Services BV).
+In the web form, organizations can use templates for algorithm descriptions from vendors.
+From now on, organizations can also use the new template to publish the description of the 'Text Analysis' algorithm (from ZyLAB eDiscovery & Compliance Services BV).

 Improved: Quality measurement

-It's possible that a link is included in an algorithm description in the Algorithm Register that later turns out to be broken or no longer exists.
-From now on, these broken links will be displayed in a report so that they can be fixed.
-This ensures that only working links are included in the register.
+It is possible that a link is included in an algorithm description in the Algorithm Register that later turns out to no longer work or no longer exists.
+As of now, these broken links will be displayed in a report, allowing for efforts to be made to repair these references.
+In this way, we ensure that only working links are present in the register.

-The number of organizations that describe their algorithms in the Algorithm Register is growing every month.
-This growth is shown in (1) a graph showing the total number of participating organizations and (2) a graph showing the total number of published algorithm descriptions.
-These visualizations allow us to report on the growth over the past few years per month.
+The number of organisations describing their algorithms in the Algorithm Register grows every month.
+This growth is shown in (1) a graph showing the total number of affiliated organisations and (2) a graph showing the total number of published algorithm descriptions.
+These visualisations make it possible to report on the growth over the past years on a monthly basis.

-An (3) interactive map of the Netherlands shows whether each municipality has already connected and has published one or more algorithm descriptions.
+Using an (3) interactive map of the Netherlands, one can see by municipality whether it is already connected and has published one or more algorithm descriptions.

 Finally, a (4) Organization top 20 has been made available.
 Here you can see which 20 organizations have published the most algorithm descriptions to date.

-In the previous release, the functionality for archiving saved versions of algorithm descriptions was rolled out in the web form.
-Now, when a saved version is archived, it disappears from the list of saved versions for the algorithm description and is displayed in the new archive overview.
-From here, an editor (provided they have the appropriate permissions) has a complete overview of all archived versions of all algorithm descriptions in their organization.
-When an archived version is unarchived, it is removed from the archive overview and displayed again among the saved versions of the algorithm description.
+In the previous release, functionality was rolled out in the web form to archive saved versions of algorithm descriptions.
+Now, when a saved version is archived, it disappears from the list of saved versions associated with the algorithm description and is displayed in the new archive overview.
+From here, an editor (provided they have the appropriate rights) has a complete overview of all archived versions of all algorithm descriptions for their organization.
+When it is decided to unarchive an archived version, it is removed from the archive overview and displayed again among the saved versions of the algorithm description.

-This is part of the ongoing development of the new web form, which is being extensively tested.
+This is part of the further development of the new web form, which is being extensively tested.
 If the results are positive, the web form will be updated this summer.

 Added: New template

-Organizations can use templates for algorithm descriptions from vendors in the web form.
+In the web form, organizations can use templates for algorithm descriptions from vendors.
 From now on, organizations can also use the new template to publish the description of the 'Zivver' algorithm (from Zivver BV).

 June 2024